midtown-ai/glossary/glossary/g.md

   * 2015: RankBrain
   * 2018: Neural Matching
   * 2019: [BERT] - A [natural language processing] model based on the [transformer architecture]
+  * 2023: [LaMDA] - A large language model built for discussion applications, deprecated by PaLM

  Companies
   * [DeepMind] which built models such as [Chinchilla][Chinchilla Model], [Sparrow][Sparrow Model], [AlphaiFold][AlphaFold Model], and more ...